rufousJr/warpwoofwimble/content/pages/Have One On Me/one/babybirch.md

 This song has often been interpreted as covering themes of pregnancy and motherhood, a reading perhaps inspired in part by the phrase "rabbit test", which began as the common name for a pregnancy test in the 1930s but later became a euphemism for pregnancy tests in general.

 Animals feature often in Newsom's songs, and one is led to wonder if the "dirty lake" is not a cousin of the "looming lake" from the *Ys* opener, ["Emily"]({filename}../../Ys/emily.md).
-Even more compelling is "goose, cussing at me over her eggs", which the listener cannot consider without recalling the "scrambling of broken hopes, and goose eggs" that occurs in the *Divers* track, ["Goose Eggs"]({filename}../../Divers/gooseeggs.md).
+Even more compelling is "goose, cussing at me over her eggs", which the listener cannot consider without recalling the "scrambling of broken hopes, and goose eggs" that is talked of in the *Divers* track, ["Goose Eggs"]({filename}../../Divers/gooseeggs.md).

 ## Showbusiness ##

-!!! "" lyrics
+!!! lyrics ""
 > Do you remember staring,
 > up at the stars,
 > so far away in their bulletproof cars?